wotakumoe/wotaku/software.md

   - Ability to backup comics
 - [**SideBooks**](https://apps.apple.com/us/app/sidebooks/id409777225)
   - Supports PDF,ZIP,CBZ,RAR and CBR
-  - Has most the basic features (but no long strip support)
+  - Has most the basic features
   - Old looking UI but functional and customizable.
 - [**Tachimanga**](https://tachimanga.github.io/)
   - Based on tachiyomi (tachidesk server and sorayomi) (but not developed by tachiyomi team)